Knowledge Distillation for Human Action Anticipation: Experiments

-We used the provided action segments to train the action recognition network.
-The inputs to the network were also the feature maps generated at the \texttt{MaxPool3d\_4a\_3x3} layer of the pre-trained I3D network.
-We trained the recognition network for $30$ epochs using SGD optimization with momentum $0.9$, weight decay $10^{-5}$, and initial learning rate of $0.1$.
-The learning rate was decreased by a factor of $10$ after every $5$ epoch.
-For the recognition task on verb action classes, we achieved the recognition accuracy of $46.1\%$ with single center crop evaluation.
+We used the I3D network architecture for the experiments described in this subsection, as in the previous subsection.
+Since Epic-Kitchen is a large dataset, we used the feature maps extracted from the \texttt{MaxPool3d\_4a\_3x3} layer as the input to the network instead of training directly from video frames.

-We collected video clips from unlabeled segments as follows.
-First, we randomly took two video segments of $32$ frames with anticipation time $\tau=1$ second from unlabeled video segments.
-To avoid tampering with the test/validation segments, we only collected the data in the $10$-second vicinity of the training segments.
-Second, we used the pre-trained I3D (pre-trained on Kinetics) to extract feature maps at the \texttt{MaxPool3d\_4a\_3x3} layer for the two video segments.
-Third, we fed the feature map of the latter segment to the recognition network and computed its visual representation (i.e., both the class probabilities and the feature maps).
+\myheading{Collecting unlabeled training data.} We collected video clips from unlabeled segments as follows.
+First, we randomly took two video segments of $32$ frames with the anticipation time $\tau{=}1$s from unlabeled video segments.
+Second, we used the pre-trained I3D to extract feature maps at the \texttt{MaxPool3d\_4a\_3x3} layer for the two video segments.
+Third, we fed the feature map of the latter segment to the recognition network and computed its visual representation (i.e., both class probabilities and feature maps).
 Finally, the feature map of the first segment and the visual representation of the second segment formed a data-pair sample for training the anticipation network.

-Using the procedure described above, we collected a total of $26391$ unlabeled training samples.
-Together with the $23191$ provided annotations, we have $49582$ training samples in total.
+We collected a total of $26,391$ unlabeled training samples.
+Together with the $23,191$ labeled examples, we had a total of $49,582$ training samples.
 This is roughly double the amount of the original training data.
-In theory, the size of unlabeled training data can be made larger, but we were bounded by the computational resource.

-During training, if a sample did not have a label, we used the recognition network to provide supervision.
-Otherwise, we used the provided annotation.
-We used the KL-Divergence for the classification loss in our knowledge distillation framework to train the anticipation network.